-The Pitch Canvas is an entrepreneurial brainstorming tool that helps you structure and visualise your pitch on one page.
-It is created by David Beckett with investor centric design approach by using the investment winning elements of a Startup Pitch.
+The Pitch Canvas is an entrepreneurial brainstorming tool that helps you structure and visualizes your pitch on one page.
+It is created by David Beckett with an investor-centric design approach by using the investment winning elements of a Startup Pitch.

-No body has more time to listen your complex yet long lasting pitch.
+Nobody has more time to listen to your complex yet long-lasting pitch.
 Short but focused is a great pitch design property.
 Doing it in just a few minutes is even harder!
 But that is how it should be done today.

 How to use this Canvas?

 As per the guidance by David Beckett.
 Draw it up on a flipchart and use Post-It notes to brainstorm all your ideas about each block of The Pitch Canvas.
-Ideally you do this as a team, but you can also brainstorm on your own.
-Get the pitch out of your head so that you can organise your thoughts.
-Once you’ve covered all blocks, you can then develop your script, and your slides.
+Ideally, you do this as a team, but you can also brainstorm on your own.
+Get the pitch out of your head so that you can organize your thoughts.
+Once you’ve covered all blocks, you can then develop your script and your slides.

 How many post-its per block?

-What's the difference between team and why you?
+What's the difference between a team and why you?

-No: it depends how long the pitch is, and what stage your business has reached.
+No: it depends on how long the pitch is, and what stage your business has reached.
 If you have a 3-minute pitch, you will need to leave out some blocks.
 Choose the areas you are strongest – but certainly include the Pain, the problem you are solving.
-If you are an early stage team, your focus will be mostly on Pain and Product, and less on Customer Traction, or Business Model.
-However, if you are focused on winning investment, then Pain, What’s Unique, Customer Traction, Business Model, Investment and Team are essential.
+If you are an early-stage team, your focus will be mostly on Pain and Product, and less on Customer Traction, or Business Model.
+However, if you are focused on winning investment, then Pain, What’s Unique, Customer Traction, Business Model, Investment, and Team are essential.